warppoint42/AnimeGAN/README.md

 Preprocessing:
 1. Splice all videos into scenes using PySceneDetect.
+    1. For videos from Hollywood2, cut out the first 15 seconds to eliminate watermarks.
+    1. Remove credits scenes from anime sets by hand.
 1. Sample frames from all subscenes at 24 fps.
+    1. Only retain the first 24 (or other desired number of frames) from each Hollywood2 subscene to reduce dataset size.
+1. Letterbox all frames to a 16:9 ratio and resize to 480:270.
     1. For anime training data frames, create paired frames using the following process:
     1. detect edge pixels using a standard Canny edge detector
     1. dilate the edge regions
-    1. apply a Gaussian smoothing in the dilated edge regions
+    1. apply a Gaussian smoothing in the dilated edge regions.
-1. Somehow crop-resample all frames to a 16:9 ratio with standardized resolution
+1. (PyTorch DataLoader) Combine chosen consecutive 24 frames into 4d arrays (channel, depth, height, width).
+Sample every 24 frames in a subscene, or more frequently to augment data.